Nature Connection as Medicine

 photo by Ru Wharton @ The School of Lost Borders

 In 1982 Tomohide Akiyama coined the term “Shinrin-Yoku” which translates into English as “Forest Bathing”.
-This practice involves engaging or "bathing" all of the senses in nature to experience regeneration and healing on a cellular level.
+This practice involves a mindful experience in nature that engages the senses and encourages a drop into the parasympathetic nervous system.
+Through this drop in nervous system activity, we experience the healing benefits of nature on a cellular level.

-According to a recent study done in 2018 by the Environmental Protection Agency, the average adult spends 90% of their life indoors and 11 hours a day on a screen , and youth are not far behind at 7.5 hours per day** This industrial based lifestyle and perpetual disconnect from nature is at the core of the physical, mental, social, and emotional issues we are facing, and is a main cause of the perpetual destruction of the planet.
+According to a recent study done in 2018 by the Environmental Protection Agency, the average adult spends 90% of their life indoors and 11 hours a day on a screen , and youth are not far behind at 7.5 hours per day** In addition, screen time is linked to higher risk of sleep disorders, mental illness, and death.

 The current environmental discourse that has shaped our Earth-human relationship for generations has created an identity of the individual separate from the natural world and each other.
 We have validated a relationship to place that functions under extraction and manipulation of the land rather than reciprocity and partnership.
 We have validated the death and destruction of land and people for the sake of the commodification of wildlife and plants, and labor, and this has led to both our environmental and social justice movement of the 21st century, and our current climate crisis.